kevinb22/gzoltar-and-tarantula-techniques/README.md

 		|--- tacoco-scripts:		Scripts that run tacoco and create the jacoco.exec
 		|
 		|--- gzoltar:			Scripts that run the gzoltar jar file
 		|
-		|--- lib:			Additional jars or files used in the repo
-		|
 		|--- primitive-hamcrest:	Repo, used by tacoco
 		|